THE DEFINITIVE GUIDE TO AIFMD ANNEX IV

 What is AIFMD?

 AIFMD stands for Alternative Investment Fund Managers Directive.
 It's a European regulation that applies to Alternative Investment Funds (AIFs) like hedge funds, retail investment funds, private equity funds, currency brokers and real estate funds.
 The AIFMD regulation came to life after the financial crisis in 2008 to regulate alternative investment fund mangers (AIFMs) that were predominantly operating uncontrolled.
-The goal of the AIFMD is to protect both investors and the EU economy by having AIFMs operating under the AIFMD file a transparency report (Annex IV report) to their National Competent authority (NCA).
-The Annex IV (or Annex 4) report needs to comply with the latest requirements of the European Securities and Markets Authority (ESMA) in order to be accepted.
+The goal of the AIFMD is to protect both investors and the EU economy.
+One of the requirements is that AIFMs operating under the AIFMD have to file transparency reports (Annex IV report) to the National Competent authority (NCA) for each of the AIFs they manage.
+The Annex IV report needs to comply with the latest requirements of the European Securities and Markets Authority (ESMA) in order to be accepted.

 The AIFMD Annex IV report